Mediterranean Garden Society

 With nearly 1,000 different plants in the collection, you can always find something in bloom in the MGS garden at Sparoza.
 Lucinda Willan, Head Gardener at Sparoza, shares her favourite plants as they come into flower throughout the year.

-The MGS welcomes everyone interested in the plants and gardens of mediterranean-climate areas.
-As a member you will receive quarterly journal The Mediterranean Garden, be invited on excursions, meet fellow gardeners in your branch, join in the Seed Exchange and are welcome at the MGS garden at Sparoza.
+The Mediterranean Garden Society welcomes everyone interested in the plants and gardens of mediterranean-climate areas.
+Members receive quarterly journal The Mediterranean Garden, join a branch and the Seed Exchange.

 like us on facebooksee our photos on instagram